First impressions matter.

 I admitted kids used to call me “Opie” (from the Andy Griffith Show) because I was scrawny redhead with big ears, and how this teasing resulted in self-confidence issues.
-Later, I discussed the night my parents shared they were getting a divorce, and how this bombshell altered my view of adult relationships.
+Later, I discussed the night my parents shared they were getting a divorce, and how this bombshell altered our family dynamics.
 Finally, I described my ongoing battle with anxiety, and how panic attacks riddled my life as an adult.

 After the personal stories, I transitioned into my "original" presentation.
 We covered everything from my leadership philosophy, to long-term goals for the district, to a group activity focused on growth mindset.

 After the dust settled from the all-day event, I sat down and opened my email.
-To my surprise, I received numerous positive messages about the presentation.
-But it wasn't the educational buzzwords or the fresh initiatives the staff applauded.
-It was the moments of vulnerability they admired.
+To my delight, I received numerous positive messages about the presentation.
+But it wasn’t the educational buzzwords or the fresh initiatives the staff applauded.
+It had been the moments of vulnerability they appreciated.

 As leaders, we are often taught to keep a distance and project an image of confidence, competence, and authority.
 However, it is vulnerability and authenticity that are the source of human connection.

 The next time you get a chance for a first impression, consider the following:

 Share your screwups.

 If you liked this article, you'll love my new book Learning Curve!